 1. Visit shrines and temples

-Before you dive into the neon-lit madness of Tokyo, it’s best to start off with the traditional side of the Japanese capital.
+Before you dive into the neon-lit madness of your Tokyo itinerary, it’s best to start off with the traditional side of the Japanese capital.
 That means visiting some of the city’s famous shrines and temples.
 There are quite a few, but if your time is limited you’ll have to pick and choose.

 Be sure to head to the Asakusa area to check out the Sensoji Temple.
-This is the oldest religious site in the city, dating all the way back to 628.
+This is the oldest religious site in the city, dating all the way back to 628 AD.
 It’s also the most visited, drawing in about 30 million people annually.

 2. Eat all the foods